narrative-io/narrative-jobs/content/en/process/dev-hiring-process.md

 ## Interview Process

-The proposed interview process will be in roughly 3 stages: 1) phone screen / coffee, 2) take-home assignment, 3) longer in-person.
+The interview consists of three stages:

+1. A phone screen.
+2. A take-home assignment.
+3. A follow-up with the team.

 ### Resume Review

-Before we even commit to a phone screen / coffee, we should review the incoming resume to make sure it’s worth the time on both sides of the table.
+Before we even commit to a phone screen , we should review the incoming resume to make sure it’s worth the time on both sides of the table.
 While we’re not excluding based on exact technologies / experience, it is pretty safe to say that e.g. someone who’s spent the last 10 years on-site at a large corporation mechanically pulling tickets from a queue may not be a great fit for what we’re currently seeking.

 As such, we should go over the following criteria when reviewing resumes (usual caveat about exceptions):